seamuslowry/workflows/README.md

 ### Assumptions

 - `requirements.txt` file at root level; specify packages needed by code to be linted
-- `requirements-tests.txt` file at root level; specify versions of pytest and coverage for testing and coverage
+- `requirements-test.txt` file at root level; specify versions of pytest and coverage for testing and coverage

 ```
 pytest==7.1.3